France1/ML-projects/README.md

 # Machine-learning-projects

-Hi,

-this is a change to the master file.
+This is a repository with different Machine Learning projects